 Is HIIT Good for Losing Weight?

-Yes, the after-burn HIIT produces can last 48 hours or more, post-workout.
+Yes, the after-burn HIIT can produce can last 48 hours or more, post-workout.

 Insulin plays a major role in your metabolism and weight loss.
 Performing HIIT can help stabilise your blood sugar, which then affects your insulin sensitivity.